zjw93615/omnifood/README.md

 # Omnifood

-Hand made respondsive web site without any formating library.
+A handmade responsive website without any formatting library.

 # Todo